ParkerHutch/rocket-simulator/README.md

 ![Hoverslam gif](https://thumbs.gfycat.com/TanJitteryBuffalo-size_restricted.gif)

 # Controls
-Use W, A, S, and D to control the rocket in interactive mode.
+Use W, A, and D to control the rocket in interactive mode.

 # Execution